the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 A group of collaborators will struggle to work together and progress if its members do not agree on what they are trying to achieve together.
 Strategy alignment goes deeper than agreeing on day to day work - it asks what the team chooses to prioritise, what they value, what motivates them, and ultimately what real-world impact they hope to see from their work.
 A helpful model to inform this exercise is Simon Sinek's [Golden Circle method](https://www.smartinsights.com/digital-marketing-strategy/online-value-proposition/start-with-why-creating-a-value-proposition-with-the-golden-circle-model/), where the team approaches their work in the following order:
-* Why: Why are we doing what we're doing?
+- Why: Why are we doing what we're doing?
-    * This is the ultimate 'North Star' or 'vision' of the project - the fundamental, emotive reason the work is being done.
+    - This is the ultimate 'North Star' or 'vision' of the project - the fundamental, emotive reason the work is being done.
-* How: How do we achieve our mission?
+- How: How do we achieve our mission?
-    * This question concerns the broad focus areas, or 'pillars' that set up the project to achieve the vision.
+    - This question concerns the broad focus areas, or 'pillars' that set up the project to achieve the vision.
-* What: What do we actually do?
+- What: What do we actually do?
-    * This question takes the why and the how, and identifies key activities that teams can undertake to achieve their goals.
+    - This question takes the why and the how, and identifies key activities that teams can undertake to achieve their goals.

 It is important to take these conversations in order, so that strategy alignment can be built from the bottom-up.

 ### Example resources
 - [Further RAM Guidance](https://github.com/alan-turing-institute/research-application-management/blob/main/docs/team_strategy.md) on facilitating Why/How/What conversations
+- {ref}`Chairing Events <cl-chairing>`
+- {ref}`Tools for Collaboration <cl-event-tools>`

 ### RAM insights
-Using the basic "Why/How/What" format as a starting point for the conversation helps provide focus and clarity and can lead to a better outcome.
+- Using the basic "Why/How/What" format as a starting point for the conversation helps provide focus and clarity and can lead to a better outcome.
 As with all frameworks, this starting point should be adapted to match the understanding and ways of working of the specific project team.
-By not overstructuring the conversation, you will also allow people the space to express their thoughts freely.
+- By not overstructuring the conversation, you will also allow people the space to express their thoughts freely.
 We feel this is an important approach as it allows open conversations to happen and things to emerge that otherwise might not.
-Strong facilitation skills are crucial, including reading the room and identifying patterns in the conversation.
+- Strong facilitation skills are crucial, including reading the room and identifying patterns in the conversation.
-Doing this effectively takes a long time - at least 2 hours per session (we recommend a minimum of 6 hours, if not longer).
+- Doing this effectively takes a long time - at least 2 hours per session (we recommend a minimum of 6 hours, if not longer).
-These sessions should be separated and standalone (for instance, 2 hours slots on different days), but close enough together to ensure continuity.
+These sessions should be separated and standalone (for instance, 2 hours slots on different days), but close enough together to ensure continuity- schedule all session well ahead of time so that all team members can attend all sessions.
-We recommend scheduling all sessions in advance, to reserve team member's time and ensure small gaps between each session.

-A lot of content will be covered in this session.
-We strongly recommend creating a synthesized output from these sessions that can be referred back to by any project team member.
-A great example is a comprehensive, professional slide deck, that not only serves as a resource for the team, but can be used both internally and externally by any team member to communicate the project to stakeholders.
+- A synthesized output from these sessions, such as a comprehensive, professional slide deck, can be used both internally and externally by any team member to communicate the project to stakeholders.

-For more on effective facilitation, check out:
-- {ref}`Chairing Events <cl-chairing>`
-- {ref}`Tools for Collaboration <cl-event-tools>`

 (cl-stakeholder-user-design)=
 ## User-centric design